 Lagos state, a vast expanse of lagoon, creeks and estuaries with substantial coastal terrain cannot fail to be both a place of interest and enigma.
 The coastal terrain is Kerala, Amazon and some deep rainforests in South East Asia combined.
-This rich coastal terrain is in abundance of human and diverse aquatic natural resources that could well be next big business and tourist attraction generating billions of dollars for Nigeria, we are yet to explore the potential of boat cruises from Emina in Epe and 5 cowrie creeks in Lagos Island to beaches in Badagry.
+This rich coastal terrain is in abundance of human and diverse aquatic natural resources that could well be next big business and tourist attraction generating billions of dollars for Nigeria, we are yet to explore the potentials of boat cruises from Emina in Epe and 5 cowrie creeks in Lagos Island to beaches in Badagry.

 Unfortunately, Water Hyacinth which I have chosen to call the ‘Beautiful Disaster’ is a huge menace to the way of life of the people living in these communities which is fishing.
 There are cases of people who get trapped in Seaweeds for days while pregnant women/ sick that has to be ferried to the hospital die as they could not leave their communities, some of which can only be reached by boats.
 I’m talking Seaweeds going as far as the eyes can see into the horizon.
 Sometimes it feels like our boat is on a huge green field peppered with brilliant pink/purple flowers.